Need for a Community Approach in Financial Education

 Few would argue with the recent financial literacy statistics.
-They show that the average person across the globe lack event basic financial education skills.
+They show that the average person across the globe lacks even basic financial education skills.
 Consequently, we read about the issues that arise – debt, bankruptcies, foreclosures, etc.

 The need for financial literacy has never been higher – that is why it is important for concerned citizens to form community financial education networks to conduct outreach and help to teach kids about money.
-Studies also show when you start teaching kids about money at a young age they contribute more to their 401k, have a higher savings rate and often this added financial security helps other areas of their life.
+Studies also show when you start teaching kids about money at a young age they contribute more to their 401k and have a higher savings rate.
+Often this added financial security helps other areas of their life.

-Just by teaching kids about money at a young age, the recent financial literacy statics that show a 50% failure rate can be turned around.
+Just by teaching kids about money at a young age, the recent financial literacy statistics show that a 50% failure rate can be turned around.
 In order to make the dream of turning around these dismal financial literacy statistics a reality, community financial education networks can plan an important role.

 Who should be in our community financial education network?